Welcome to First and Second Year Advising

 - Explain and provide you with information about the best academic success strategies

 - Refer you to the Tutoring Center, the Writing Center and/or Services for Students with Disabilities

 To find out who your advisor is, simply log into LOCUS and click on "Student Center."

 - Come by the First and Second Year Advising office in Sullivan Center, Suite 260

 - Call 773.508.7714

 Quick Guide to Advising

-You may have a number of advisors at Loyola, such as an academic advisor, faculty advisor(s), and pre-professional advisors for: Pre-health professions, pre-law, career advising and experiential learning opportunities.
-Your assigned academic and faculty advisor(s) can be viewed under your "Student Center" in LOCUS.
+You may have a number of advisors at Loyola, such as an academic advisor, faculty advisor(s), and pre-professional advisors for experiential learning opportunities.
+Your assigned academic and faculty advisor(s) can be viewed under your "Student Center".

-You may contact your advisor directly with their contact information listed in LOCUS.
-Click on the "details" link in the "Advisor" box under the Student Center in LOCUS to view your academic advisor and, if assigned, your faculty advisor's contact information.
+You may contact your advisor directly with their contact information listed in LOCUS. to view your academic advisor and, if assigned, your faculty advisor's contact information.
 Contact our office if you have questions at (773) 508-7714 during regular office hours.

 Depending upon your school or college, you may have a faculty advisor assigned by the department in which you declare your major.
 Your academic advisor is assigned by First and Second Year Advising for your first two years and will be your UNIV 101 instructor your first-term at Loyola.
 After your sophomore year you will be re-assigned an academic advisor in your school or college until graduation.